Menu

 Yes.
 Most communities require people living in a place to remove snow from their walkways.
 This includes removing snow on the city sidewalk in front of their house.
 In most communities you are not allowed to move snow from your yard to the street or road.
 Ice should be sprinkled with salt, sand or an ice remover to soften it and then it should be removed.
 Depending on the situation, you could be fined for not removing snow.
 Letter carriers can refuse to deliver mail if your sidewalk is not clear.

 We are renting a house.
-Are we responsible for shovelling snow or is the landlord?
+Are we responsible for shoveling snow or is the landlord?

 Usually people who rent a house are responsible for snow removal.
 In places like apartment buildings, where outdoor spaces are used by all tenants, the landlord is usually responsible for snow removal.